alextoughg/alextoughg.github.io/_pages/teaching.md

 nav: true
 ---

-SPA100 - Spanish for Beginners, University of Toronto, 2019-2020
+Spanish for Beginners, University of Toronto, 2019-2020 Introduction to Python for its application in the digital humanities and linguistic research, Summer 2019